Lawn Hill National Park – the stunning hidden gem of Queensland

 Located 55 km south of Lawn Hill Gorge next to Riversleigh fossil fields.
 It is a small camping ground with only 6 sites and only 1 site suitable for a caravan.

-Nearby you find Gregory River where you can enjoy birdwatching or observing the star sky after the sunset.
+Nearby you find Gregory River where you can enjoy birdwatching or observing the star sky after sunset.

-It is a perfect spot to stay if you arrived late and you want to do the Riversleight fossil trail self-tour in the morning.
+It is a perfect spot to stay if you arrived late and want to do the Riversleight fossil trail self-tour in the morning.

 2 WD Access from Gregory Downs